-As my first year as the new Executive Director comes to a close I am delighted to reflect back upon a wonderful experience.
+As I reflect back over the past year, I am delighted to be part of such important milestones in advocacy, education, research and advancement in patient services.
 Since I am a Long Island native, my passion for this community runs deep.
 Upon my appointment, I have brought my deep commitment to serving the Nassau, Suffolk and Queens community to my work every day in helping those who suffer from the devastating disease of lupus.

 Lupus is a disease I strongly feel is not spoken about enough, despite the fact the over 1.5 million Americans suffer with its life-threatening effects every day.
 I am disheartened by how many lives are touched by the disease in our own community.
 It is for that reason that we at the LALIQ forge ahead with our mission in mind through our daily work.